sarahguii/deliveryHeroAssignment/README.md

     Ensure partitions are loaded as expected.
     Trigger alerts (e.g., via Slack or email) for anomalies.

-3. Storage and Analytics Layer: Maintain historical views of tables with date partitions or date sharded logic.
+3. Storage and Analytics Layer: Maintain tables with date partitions or date sharded logic.

   Maintain immutable snapshots by appending new data rather than overwriting.
   Store final data in BigQuery with historical partitions.